 CMES faculty in the News

-"U.S. Dispute with Turkey Helps Russia and Iran in Syria, Where Washington Is Losing Allies"
+CMES Director and Sandra Mackey Chair in Middle East Studies Joshua Landis was interviewed for an article in Newsweek, "U.S. Dispute with Turkey Helps Russia and Iran in Syria, Where Washington Is Losing Allies."

 November 26, 2018 – CMES Director Joshua Landis was featured in an American Conservative panel discussion in Washington, D.C. entitled, "Middle East (In)Stability: Telling the Difference between Friends and Frenemies in Iran, Saudi Arabia, Yemen, Syria, Iraq and Israel."